 In Los Angeles, you can find a piece of rock ’n‘ roll history at the Grammy Museum at L.A.
 Live, where Jim Marshall’s photographs of 1967 are displayed, or shop for peace sign-adorned apparel at eco-luxury boutique J Gerard Design Studio on Melrose Avenue.
 Cap off your Summer of Love tour with cocktails on the patio of Sunset Marquis, the Sunset Strip hotel that also serves as home to one of the most historic studios for music’s A-List—NightBird Recording Studios.

-With towers soaring 746 feet/227 metres into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted fire-engine red, the Golden Gate Bridge is, quite simply, amazing.
+With towers soaring 746 feet/227 metres into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted bright red-orange, the Golden Gate Bridge is, quite simply, amazing.

-Technically, that colour is “International Orange,” but whatever it is, it’s an eye-grabber, whether you’re driving, walking, or pedalling across the 2.7-kilometre span.
-Note that it can be a bit nippy and windy on the span, especially when the fog slips in (especially common in summer), so dress in layers, and bring a hat or flip up a hood to keep your head warm.
+Technically, that colour is ‘International Orange’, but whatever it is, it’s an eye-grabber, whether you’re driving, walking or pedalling across the 2.7-kilometre span.
+Note that it can be a bit nippy and windy on the bridge, especially when the fog slips in (especially common in summer), so dress in layers and bring a hat or flip up a hood to keep your head warm.
 Bike rental companies abound (two favourites are Blazing Saddles and San Francisco Bicycle Rentals); most bikes come equipped with detailed route maps showing you where to ride from San Francisco across the bridge to idyllic towns, such as Sausalito and Tiburon, in neighbouring Marin County.
 (For extra fun, catch a local ferry to get back to the city.)
-Back on the bridge, there’s a nice gift shop and a café at the south (city) end and paths let you wind down to historic Fort Point, completed in 1861 as a military outpost to protect the gate before there was a bridge.
-Look up for a remarkable view of the bridge’s underbelly, a spectacular network of massive girders, enormous columns and impressive cables.

 Known for such famous inmates as Al "Scarface" Capone, George "Machine Gun" Kelly, and Robert “Birdman" Stroud, Alcatraz is certainly one of San Francisco’s most sobering sites.
 Standing on the wind-and-fog-whipped island, looking across to the dazzling City by the Bay, so close yet so far away (the waters here are notoriously cold and treacherous), it’s easy to imagine how agonizing it must have been for inmates incarcerated at this federal penitentiary between 1934 and 1963.
 Early bird, morning, and afternoon visits to the island with cell house audio tours are offered daily.
 The audio tour includes recorded comments from former Alcatraz inmates, is both chilling and fascinating, and adds notable depth to your visit.
 For a bizarre twist, consider taking the eerie after-dark tour.